Increase premium conversions, boost patients’ confidence in their treatment decisions, and avoid buyer’s remorse

 As a result, the Outcome Simulator has been carefully designed with doctors and counselors in mind, making it the most advanced vision simulator.
 The tool is:

 - Customizable to each patient.
-You can demonstrate multiple visual disturbances at once, each with different degrees of severity, so that patients can get the whole picture of their vision, before and after treatment.
+You can demonstrate their current visual acuity with different degrees of severity, so that patients can get the whole picture of their vision, before and after treatment.
 Plus, settings aren’t fixed — you can adjust the near blurriness on a treatment, for example, putting you in complete control of the simulation.

 - Relatable.
 We did custom photo shoots for the simulator to capture realistic scenarios, so that patients could easily imagine situations in their own lives affected by blurry vision.
 The tool’s high-quality images support your brand’s image as a high-tech practice.